shopizer-ecommerce/shopizer/README.md

 ### Documentation:
 -------------------

-Documentation available from the wiki <https://github.com/shopizer-ecommerce/shopizer/wiki>
+Documentation available from the wiki <http://shopizer-ecommerce.github.io/shopizer/#>

-More documentation is available on shopizer web site here <http://www.shopizer.com>
+More information is available on shopizer web site here <http://www.shopizer.com>